5 Common Chatbot Fails and How to Prevent Them

 For high-stress situations, like fraudulent charges on your bank account or canceled flights, a malfunctioning chatbot is the last thing a customer wants to deal with.

 Solution: Test, test and test your bot again before putting it online.
-Ask people outside of your development team or a few customers to play with your bot and give feedback.
+Ask people outside of your team or a few customers to talk to your bot and give feedback.

 When your chatbot malfunctions, lighten the mood by having your chatbot acknowledge its shortcomings ( “Sorry about that, brain fart.
 Let’s try this again” ) and provide options for moving forward, such as:

 - Menu options like “Ask a question” or “Report a problem”